 The sweat mustered at concerts grew cold and wet against me.
 I thought of how just minutes before I was packed in a room with so many experiencing joy.
 The transition was sharp and harsh.
 Before leaving shows I spent precious minutes soaking in the last of a crowd.
 I hoped to get enough from it to bring me home in happiness.
 Then I went over the bridge to my blacked out bedroom.
 I’d fade to sleep as Steve rose for another day.

 In terms of visitors The Old Man only had the infected fetus swinging out his hole.
 It was nearly full grown now and didn’t seem to need him.
 This life of loneliness led to idiosyncrasies in personality.
 Steve spoke in bad breath tangents and cooked in his shredded undies.
 He left out toast for the tree rats on our porch.
-He slathered old bread and watched the squirrels gulp it down.
 He spoke to them in kind tones as they tore through his cooking.

 I cultivated my own inward quirks.
 I’m a so-so extrovert but only in my head.
-I found myself talking and laughing with no one there.
+I’d imagine conversations then find myself talking and laughing with no one there.
 On walks I gave head nods and smiles to people who didn’t exist.
 I knew it to be weird but only found myself conscious of these actions after committing them.
 The only real conversations I had were ones that came to me, not ones I worked toward.
-On a whole I applied myself toward little that held importance beyond myself.
+On the whole I applied myself toward little that held importance beyond myself.

 I was warned by those closest I could easily become The Old Man.
 They told me he was an example of someone who did whatever he wanted through life and this is where it led: poverty, incessant hard work, and few human connections.
 Even if in their accounting they failed to tally his goodness they were still right.
 Those good parts of him weren’t enough.
 He seemed to have spent large swaths of decades fucking off.
 Now he was trying to take care of himself and couldn’t.
 His whole life seemed draining.
 I never knew just why The Old Man was so poor.